C6WX/Year-2-Technical-Art/Week 7-10/Handovers/Ripple Effect Handover.md

 A ripple effect that is created by a niagara system, intended to be spawned once an enemy dies.

 ### Integration Guide
+To add this effect to your project, use the implementation blueprint that I show below in your enemy death blueprint so that the effect will play whenever the enemy dies.

 ### Customization Guide